mezgoodle/Templates/README.md

 <p align="center">
  A little info about your project and/ or overview that explains <strong>what</strong> the project is about.
- <blockquote>Hello everyone!
-This is the repository of my package on Python "sync-folders".</blockquote>
+ <blockquote>🌟Hello everyone!
+This is the repository of my package on Python "sync-folders".🌟</blockquote>
 </p>

 <h2 align="center">